Henry Knox: Artillery training school and Yorktown

 Knox and the artillery established a winter cantonment at Pluckemin (a hamlet of Bedminster, New Jersey).
 There Knox established the Continental Army's first school for artillery and officer training.
 This facility was the precursor to the United States Military Academy at West Point, New York.
 While there, through the summer of 1779, General Knox spent most of his time training more than 1,000 soldiers in conditions of low morale and scarce supplies.
 Conditions were exceptionally harsh in the winter of 1779–80, and Washington's army was again largely inactive in 1780 while the main action in the war moved south.

-In late September 1780, Knox was a member of the court martial that convicted Major John André, the British officer whose arrest exposed the treachery of Benedict Arnold.
+In late September 1780, Knox was a member of the court martial that convicted British Major John André, whose arrest exposed the treachery of Benedict Arnold.
 (Knox had briefly shared accommodations with André while en route to Ticonderoga in 1775, when André was traveling south on parole after being captured near Montreal.)
 During these years of relative inaction Knox made several trips to the northern states as Washington's representative to increase the flow of men and supplies to the army.
 In 1781, Knox accompanied Washington's army south and participated in the decisive siege of Yorktown.
 He was personally active in the field, directing the placement and aiming of the artillery.
 The Marquis de Chastellux, with whom Knox established a good friendship, wrote of Knox, "We cannot sufficiently admire the intelligence and activity with which he collected from different places and transported to the batteries more than thirty pieces ...", and "one-half has been said in commending his military genius.
 Washington specifically called out both Knox and the French artillery chief for their roles in the siege, and recommended to Congress that Knox be promoted.